vmware-archive/arca-android/Arca-App/Arca-Adapters/README.md

 }
 ```

-By returning **true** from the `setViewValue()` method your are telling the adapter that you have successfully bound the data.
+By returning **true** from the `setViewValue()` method your are telling the adapter that you have successfully bound the necessary data.
 Otherwise, returning **false** means you are delegating control of the binding to the default ViewBinder.

 **Note:** *An exception will be thrown if the default ViewBinder cannot bind the given view.*